nnellans/terraform-guide/README.md

 # Terraform Guide

+> [!WARNING]
-**Warning**: This is an advanced guide and assumes you already know the basics of Terraform.
+> This is an advanced guide and assumes you already know the basics of Terraform.
 Think of this more like an advanced cheat sheet.
 I went through various sources, captured any notes that I felt were important, and organized them into the README file you see here.
 If you are new to Terraform, then I would suggest first going through the [HashiCorp Docs](https://www.terraform.io/docs) or doing a couple [HashiCorp Learn](https://learn.hashicorp.com/) courses.

+> [!NOTE]
-Terraform comes in a few different versions.
+> Terraform comes in a few different versions.
 This guide covers Terraform "*Open Source*" only.
 It doesn't cover Terraform "*Cloud*" or Terraform "*Enterprise*".

+> [!IMPORTANT]
-It's important to know that this is a live document.
+This is a live document.
 Some of the sections are still a work in progress.
 I will be continually updating it over time.

 ---